JeremiahVaughan/agents/README.md

-This repo produces images used to execute CICD operations
+This repo produces images used to execute CICD operations.